jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

   * It has to be a SinglePoint, SingleLineString or SinglePolygon.
   * MultiPoint, MultiLineString, MultiPolygon or other geometries are unsupported.
 * Complex features with lots of points may be too large to store. (unlikely)
 * Currently stored as an AttributeString (so not a MySQL geometry field).
+This is done to limit future compatibility issues with iTop.
+* Background layers (such as OpenStreetMap) require an active internet connection.
+However, it's possible to run a GIS server offline.
+* Bulk modification: there's no map, just a field with a textual presentation of the coordinates.

 # Good to know
 * Using QGIS Desktop (open source and free), the data can be quickly visualized (not edited!) and geospatial analysis can be performed.